 Early Childhood Education (ECE)Project descriptions of American Indian ECE sites designed to assist with reading-language arts, math, and self-esteem for American Indian children in prekindergarten through grade four.

-The American Indian Early Childhood Education (AIECE) Program, California Department of Education, began in the 1970s.
+The American Indian Early Childhood Education (AIECE) Program began in the 1970s.
 It is designed to develop and test educational models that increase competence in reading, language arts, mathematics, and self-esteem for American Indian children in pre-kindergarten through grade four.
 Funds are designated for schools with at least 10 percent American Indian students, and they are allocated through a competitive process for three-year cycles.
-There are seven counties participating in the program for Fiscal year (FY) 2018-19.
+There are eleven counties participating in the program for fiscal year (FY) 2020–21.

 AIECE Program Directory

-A directory of the seven FY 2018-19 California AIECE sites with project descriptions is below.
+A directory of the twelve FY 2020–21 California AIECE sites with project descriptions is below.

 Butte County Office of Education